Bergeron scores on power play in OT, Bruins top Isles 3-2

+NEW YORK (AP) — Patrice Bergeron knew if he was in the right place, he’d get the puck with a chance to get the winning goal in overtime.

-NEW YORK (AP) — Patrice Bergeron scored a power-play goal 1:33 into overtime to lift the Boston Bruins to a 3-2 victory over the New York Islanders on Saturday night.
+Bergeron scored a power-play goal 1:33 into the extra period to lift the Boston Bruins to a 3-2 victory over the New York Islanders on Saturday night.

+With the Islanders’ Brock Nelson off for tripping and Boston with its second man advantage of the game, Bergeron got a pass from Torey Krug in the left circle, settled the puck and beat Semyon Varlamov on the blocker side.

+“It was an amazing play by Torey,” Bergeron said “I was reading that there was two guys going at him, so I figured if I was to stay in that pocket the puck would come and I’d have a little bit of time, and I did.”

+It gave the Bruins a goal with the man advantage for a club-record 13th straight game.

-Jake DeBrusk and John Moore scored, and Tuukka Rask stopped 35 shots to help the Bruins win their third straight.
+Jake DeBrusk and John Moore also scored, and Tuukka Rask stopped 35 shots to help the Bruins win their third straight.
 Boston also improved to 7-1-5 in its last 13 games.

 Mathew Barzal had a goal and an assist, and Scott Mayfield also scored for the Islanders.
-Semyon Varlamov had 30 saves.
+Varlamov had 30 saves.

-With the Islanders’ Brock Nelson off for tripping in the extra period and Boston on its second power play of the game, Bergeron got a pass from Torey Krug in the left circle and beat Varlamov on the blocker side.
-It gave the Bruins a goal with the man advantage for the 13th straight game.
+“The chances were there,” Barzal said.
+“That’s a heck of a hockey team over there.
+The whole lineup.
+That was two top teams going at it, I think it was what we expected it to be, a chess match.”

 New York, which snapped a seven-game losing streak to the Bruins in a 3-2 shootout win at Boston on Dec.
 19, has now lost nine straight meetings at home.